|

 FILE...
 Opens

-a tabular (spreadsheet-format) text file for storing results generated
+a spreadsheet-format text file for storing results generated

 by analysis menu operations.
 Data are saved in a tab-delineated format